John Gonzaga

 John Louis Gonzaga (March 6, 1933 – May 17, 2007) was an American football offensive lineman in the National Football League (NFL) for the San Francisco 49ers, Dallas Cowboys, and Detroit Lions.
 He also was a member of the Denver Broncos in the American Football League (AFL).
 He did not play college football.

-Early years
+Early life

 Gonzaga attended Mount Diablo High School, but did not attend college, instead going to work to help support his family.
 He continued to be involved in the sport by playing sandlot football.

 Professional career

 San Francisco 49ers

 On October 21, 1956, he was signed as an undrafted free agent by the San Francisco 49ers, though he never played a down of college football and he was working in a steel mill.

 As a rookie, he played at middle linebacker.
 In 1957, he was used as a two-way right tackle.
 In 1958, he was moved to left tackle, where he started for two seasons.